Case numbers are updated by noon every Monday and Thursday.

 Cleared* to resume activities

-Shenandoah University understands that clear, concise, transparent information, and vigorously following public health measures, are key to responding to the novel coronavirus pandemic and maintaining a safer campus environment for not only those in the Shenandoah community, but also the communities served by university locations.
+Shenandoah University understands that clear, concise, transparent information, and vigorously following public health measures, are key to responding to the evolving nature of the pandemic and maintaining a safer campus environment for not only those in the Shenandoah community, but also the communities served by university locations.
 We share this data because when we know more, we can do more, and with better information, we will make better decisions.

 Case reports include those from Shenandoah administered surveillance tests of asymptomatic students, student health center administered tests of symptomatic students, self-reports from all populations, and all notifications from the Virginia Department of Health.